 Some political voices cautious about opposition

-It should be noted that there are certainly elements within the Pheu Thai party who are not so sure about advising the public to reject the charter.
+It should be noted that there are certain elements within the Pheu Thai party who are not so sure about advising the public to reject the charter.
 It is reported that the Deputy Leader of Pheu Thai, Jurin Laksanawisit, is to undertake a survey of the party before a final decision is made.

-Democrat party leader to announce official position
+Democrat leader to announce an official position

 ‘Our ultimate goal is for the country to move forward with a sustainable democracy,’ Mr Vejjajiva said.
-On a personal basis, the Eton educated Democratic Party leader, was more negative about the charter.
+On a personal basis, the Eton educated Democratic Party leader was more negative about the charter.
 He suggested that it was a step back for Thailand in terms of its provisions diluting the democratic process.
 Mr Vejjajiva’s concerns centred on the charter’s deficiencies when it comes to democratic principles, human rights and personal liberties.

 Thailand’s politicians taken off guard by charter

 The party identifies more power being transferred to unelected officials working for the government as a negative move.
-They are also critical of the emphasis in the new charter on twenty year national strategies.
+They are also critical of the emphasis in the new charter on twenty-year national strategies.
 The Pheu Thai party believes this would prevent future elected governments in Thailand from steering the country in a different direction and would stifle the ability to create development and growth.